splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/30-auto-instrumentation.md

 ## 2. Setting up Java auto instrumentation on the api-gateway pod

-Lets look how zero-config works with a single pod, the `api-gateway`.
+Let's look at how zero-config works with a single pod, the `api-gateway`.
 If you enable Zero configuration for a pod, the Collector will attach an init-Container to your existing pod, and restart the pod to activate it.

 To show what happens when you enable Auto instrumentation, let's do a *For & After* of the content of a pod, the `api-gateway` in this case: